CultivateHQ/cultivate_shared_config/README.md

 Keybindings:

 **`Ctrl a`** is used as the prefix, instead of the default `Ctrl b`.
+Mouse scrolling is enabled, so you need to use `Shift + Click` to select text (for copy/pasting) while using tmux.

 | Keys                       | Action                         |
 |----------------------------|--------------------------------|